fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 <div class="content">

-Before we start playing with GitHub Actions, let's have a look at what they are and how they work.
+Before we start playing with GitHub Actions, let's have a look at what they are and how do they work.

-GitHub Actions work on a basis of workflows. **A workflow is a series of jobs that are run when a certain triggering event happens.** The jobs that are run then themselves contain instructions for what GitHub Actions should do.
+GitHub Actions work on a basis of [workflows](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions#workflows).
+A workflow is a series of [jobs](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions#jobs) that are run when a certain triggering [event](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/introduction-to-github-actions#events) happens.
+The jobs that are run then themselves contain instructions for what GitHub Actions should do.

 ### Step By Step